bill-mahoney/IAO-Python-2024/README.md

 # IAO Python 2024 Class

-This repository contains the materials for the IAO Python 2024 class.
-In this class, we will cover the basics of Python programming for first-time programmers.
+This repository contains the materials for the IAO Intro to Programming Class - 2024.
+In this class, we will cover the basics of programming for first-time programmers.

 ## Course Outline